-Portrait of Raden Syarif Bustaman Saleh, attributed to Friedrich Carl Albert Schreuel, c.
+Portrait of Raden Syarif Bustaman Saleh, Friedrich Carl Albert Schreuel, c.
 1840

-A descendant of a Javanese aristocratic family, as the title Raden indicates, Saleh came to the Netherlands in 1829 to study painting.
-He appears here as a European dandy, seated before a Western seascape.
-Soon, how-ever, he specialized in exotic scenes and began dressing as an oriental prince.
-Back on Java (1851), Raden Saleh built a Gothic Revival palace and socialized with the European elite, flitting between his Javanese and European identity.
+Raden Saleh, scion of a Javanese regent family, came to the Netherlands in 1829 to study painting.
+Here we still see him as a European dandy before a Western seascape.
+However, he soon specialized in oriental scenes, and began dressing as a Javanese prince.
+Back on Java (1851), Raden Saleh built a small neo-Gothic palace, where he received the European elite.
+And so he constantly shifted between his Javanese and his European identity.